-4.2 Key Performance Areas in Chief Executive's
+4.2 Key performance areas in Chief Executive's

-- The number of apprentices moving into education, employment or training has increased back to 100% (6/6) - The number of face to face enquiries has dropped by 7,336 compared to quarter one last year - The number of telephone enquiries answered has decreased by 8,793 compared to the same quarter last year.
+у ре erformance areas in Chief Executive's • The number of apprentices moving into education, employment or training has increased back to 100% (6/6) 1 • The number of face to face enquiries has dropped by 7,336 compared to quarter one last year Î • The number of telephone enquiries answered has decreased by 8,793 compared to the same quarter last year.
+1 • The number of users logged into the self-service system MyInfo this quarter has increased by 1,409 compared to quarter one last year.
+1 • Average time taken to answer a call to customer services has increased by six seconds on quarter four, at 110 seconds 1 • The in-year collection rate for Lincoln Business Rates remains above its target of 30.53% with a figure of 35.86%.
+1 • The level of outstanding customer changes in the Revenues team has increased by 156 compared the same quarter last year, now at 659.
+1 • The average time taken to process new housing benefit claims has increased by 5.84 days from the quarter four figure of 24.29.
+At 30.13 days in Q1 this does not meet the lower target of 26 days 1 • The average time taken to process housing benefit claim changes of circumstances has remained above its target of 5 days at 4.72 days 1 last year, reporting at 1,323 customers

-- The number of users logged into the self-service system MyInfo this quarter has increased by 1,409 compared to quarter one last year. - Average time taken to answer a call to customer services has increased by six seconds on quarter four, at 110 seconds - The in-year collection rate for Lincoln Business Rates remains above its target of 30.53% with a figure of 35.86%. - The level of outstanding customer changes in the Revenues team has increased by 156 compared the same quarter last year, now at 659. - The average time taken to process new housing benefit claims has increased by 5.84 days from the quarter four figure of 24.29.
-At 30.13 days in Q1 this does not meet the lower target of 26 days - The average time taken to process housing benefit claim changes of circumstances has remained above its target of 5 days at 4.72 days - The number of Housing Benefits / Council Tax support customers awaiting assessment has increased by 746 compared to guarter one
+The number of Housing Benefits / Council Tax support customers awaiting assessment has increased by 746 compared to quarter one